Tips for a Successful Short Sale

 Learn About Short Sale Laws

-The good news is that in California, residential dwellings that are four or less units (which includes single family homes) are exempt from deficiency judgement.
+The good news is that in California, residential dwellings that are four or fewer units (which includes single-family homes) are exempt from a deficiency judgment.
 That means lenders can’t go after you for the mortgage balance after a short sale in San Diego.